andalyzer-labs/pocket-tcg-ranked-leaderboard-docs/docs/guides/quickstart.md

 1. Click the invite link provided by the bot developer.
 2. In the Discord prompt, select the server you want to add the bot to.
 3. You must have **Administrator** permissions.
-4. Authorize the bot with the requested permissions:
+4. Authorize the bot with the requested permissions: Read Messages, Send Messages, Attach Files, Use Slash Commands
-   - Read Messages
-   - Send Messages
-   - Attach Files
-   - Use Slash Commands

 Once authorized, the bot will appear in your server’s member list.